 3. An Avenue For Misinformation

-The Internet has become a tool for the perpetuation of false information.
+Most social media counseling experts believe that the Internet has become a tool for the perpetuation of false information.
 Many websites and social media platforms contain fake news and data.
 If you are not vigilant enough, you can easily fall into the trap of distorted information.
 Misinformation can have detrimental consequences, especially at a time of public health crisis.

 4. May Adversely Affect Mental Health